locationtech/udig-platform/docs/user/en/Files.rst

 Files
 ~~~~~

-Individual Files are also represented as a `Service <Service.html>`_ in the `Catalog
+Individual Files are also represented as a :doc:`Service` in the :doc:`Catalog view`.
-view <Catalog%20view.html>`_.
 You should consider such files as offering a service; you can open the
 service to see the contents of the file being made available.

-The `File Formats <File%20Formats.html>`_ available in uDig at present are listed here:
+The :doc:`File Formats` available in uDig at present are listed here:

 * :doc:`GeoTIFF`